Italy: Ancient Grains | Fall 2024

 Cost Information

-Cost for Students Not Willing to Take the BWR Course: ~$5000 (Full amount of IFS)
+Cost for Students Not Willing to Take the BWR Course: ~$5000 (subject to change based on IFS Destination)

-Above costs are for International Field Studies, for other programs please see the approximate cost listed above.
+Above costs are for International Field Studies and may alter slightly, for other Be World Ready programs please see the approximate cost listed above.

 Program Information